Paramdigma/Core/README.md

 ## Documentation

-You can find the Docfx built documentation for the latest relase on the 'master' branch at:
+You can find the Docfx built documentation for the latest release on the 'master' branch at:

 [https://paramdigma.com/Core/](https://paramdigma.com/Core/)